With all the incredible effects of moringa powder, it’s not shocking that some out there use Moringa Oleifera to help with their thyroid hormones.

 Graves Disease and More Powerful Thyroid Hormone

-The problem here is when your thyroid dysfunction starts, TSI is not regulated by the same sort of negative feedback mechanisms as before.
+The issue here is that when your thyroid dysfunction begins, TSI is not regulated by the same negative feedback mechanisms as before.

 Moringa Oleifera and Hypothyroidism

-Now that we know what can go wrong with our thyroid hormones and thyroid gland, the next question is
+Now that we understand what can go wrong with our thyroid hormones and thyroid gland, the next question is:

 How do we fix it?

-Fixing is tricky, but studies have shown scientific increases and fixes for hypothyroidism utilizing Moringa Oleifera.
+Addressing the issue can be challenging, but studies have indicated scientific improvements and remedies for hypothyroidism using Moringa Oleifera.
 (Source)

 Understanding Moringa and Quercetin

-Quercetin is a flavonoid; flavonoids are a diverse group of phytonutrients (or plant chemical constituents) found in most fruits and vegetables.
+Quercetin is a flavonoid, and flavonoids constitute a diverse group of phytonutrients (or plant chemical constituents) present in most fruits and vegetables.

-What’s even more interesting is flavonoids make fruits and vegetables appear colorful.
+What’s even more interesting is that flavonoids are responsible for the vibrant colors that make fruits and vegetables appear colorful.

 Health Benefits of Quercetin